• About Alley

 #16 Set up your TV and entertainment system

-If you are a big TV watcher or streaming person like me, you will want to set up your TV and entertainment system pretty soon after moving in.
+If you are a big TV watcher or streaming person (like me), you will want to set up your TV and entertainment system pretty soon after moving in.
 You will want to hang your TVs and hide all your cables.

 #17 Purchase and place the right-sized rugs in each room